-In her essay "A Gift of Dreams," Jeanette Winterson gets to the core of what makes Virginia Woolf's work so compelling, and in doing so she evokes the magic inherent in the arts of writing and reading themselves.
+In her essay "A Gift of Wings," Jeanette Winterson gets to the core of what makes Virginia Woolf's work so compelling, and in doing so she evokes the magic inherent in the arts of writing and reading themselves.

 "Unlike many novelists, then and now, she loved words," notes Winterson.
 "That is she was devoted to words, faithful to words, romantically attached to words, desirous of words.
 She was territory and words occupied her.
 She was night-time and words were the dream.

 "The dream quality, which is a poetic quality, is not vague.
 For the common man it is the dream, if at all, that binds together in a new rationale, disparate elements.
 The job of the poet is to let the binding happen in daylight, to happen to the conscious mind, to delight and disturb the reader when the habitual pieces are put together in a new way.

 "Above all, credulity is not strained.
 We should not come out of a book as we do from a dream, shaking our heads and rubbing our eyes and saying, 'It didn't really happen.'
 In poetry, in drama, in opera, in painting, in the best fiction, it really does happen, and is happening all the time, this other place where, as strong and compelling as our own daily world, as believable, and yet with a very strangeness that prompts us to recall that there are more things in heaven and earth and that those things are solider than dreams.